vipers-web-design/private-repo-readme/feedverse-README.md

   - :heavy_check_mark: Relationship status
   - :heavy_check_mark: Gender
   - :pencil: Location
-    - Subscribers will be able to select a locality _AND_ radius distance, basic members will only be able to select a locality _OR_ radius.
-  - :pencil: Ethnicity (?)
-    - Subscribers only if I include this filter, since I let users can set their ethnicity ... why not include a filter for it?
   - *_shows your friend's PUBLIC posts in the "Public" feed_
-- :white_check_mark: "Reverse Filter" (currently admin, will also be subscriber only)
-  - How the reverse filter will work, say you set your age preference between 22 - 31.
-Accounts between those ages will show for you, while everyone from 18 - 125 years old can find you, if you are in their preferred age range... like a standard filter form.
-IF you are a subscriber and have this enabled (which will be by default), accounts between those ages that you defined can only see you if you are in their age range.

 ### Post
 - Marks the following as "seen" when reading the single post